enasequence/read_docs/prog_13.md

 Each submission must be associated with a pre-registered study and a sample.
 The study and sample accessions or unique names (aliases) are provided in an `info` file associated with the submission.

-Genome assemblies except metagenomes are uniquely identified by a study and a sample.
-When assemblies are updated they must be re-submitted with the same study and sample as in the original submission.

 ## Stage 2: Prepare the files

 The set of files that are part of the submission are specified using a manifest file.
 The manifest file is specified using the `-manifest=<filename>` option.

-A genome assembly submission consists of the following files:
+A transcriptome assembly submission consists of the following files:

 - 1 manifest file
 - 1 assembly info file
 - 0-1 fasta files
-- 0-1 AGP files
 - 0-1 flat files
-- 0-1 chromosome list file
-- 0-1 unlocalised list file

 ### Sequence names